admiralchip/page-cta-widget/README.md

 # Rim Page CTA Widget
-Insert CTA button linking to a page as a widget
+Wordpress plugin to insert CTA button linking to a page as a widget